janelia-flyem/male-cns/docs/download.md

             - The `v0.9` nuclear segmentation.
 Not filtered to exclude glia, noise, etc.  These served as the basis for our cell body annotations, which were manually reviewed.
             - 16nm isotropic resolution.
             - Voxel datatype is `uint64`.
+        - `gs://flyem-male-cns/malecns-semantic-masks`
+            - Voxelwise semantic class predictions (neuropil, nucleus, glia, etc.).
+            - Separate models were used in the brain vs. VNC, so some classes may be found only in one portion of the image or the other.
+            - 16nm isotropic resolution.
+            - Voxels are stored as `uint32`, but max value is `8`.
         - `gs://flyem-male-cns/rois/fullbrain-roi-v4`
             - Brain neuropil compartment segmentation, initialized via transfer from ROIs in JRC2018M and refined manually.
             - 256nm isotropic resolution